Generalized cohomology theories for algebraic stacks: Introduction

 \subsection{Motivic homotopy theory of stacks}

 Motivic homotopy theory provides a framework for the study of generalized or extraordinary cohomology theories in algebraic geometry, such as motivic cohomology, algebraic K-theory, and algebraic cobordism.
-Objects of the motivic stable homotopy category $\SH(X)$, over a scheme or algebraic space $X$, are ``generalized sheaves'' that can be taken as coefficients for cohomology.
+Objects of the motivic stable homotopy category $\SH(X)$, over a scheme $X$, are ``generalized sheaves'' that can be taken as coefficients for cohomology.

 In this paper we are interested in generalized cohomology theories on algebraic stacks.
 To that end, we introduce an extension of the motivic stable homotopy category to a large class of algebraic stacks, called \emph{scalloped} stacks (see \ssecref{ssec:intro/pt1} below), which includes for instance tame Deligne--Mumford or Artin stacks with separated diagonal as well as quotients of qcqs algebraic spaces by nice linear algebraic groups.
 Our first main result is as follows (see \thmref{thm:exc} and \examref{exam:SH}):